- Reservation of Right to Modify Catalog

 - If the Department, School, or College is unable to address the issue, or it is not addressed to the student’s satisfaction, then the student may request of the Provost’s Administrative Assistant that the complaint be directed to the appropriate University office or personnel for further consideration.
 The appeal may require further conversations with the student and the party against whom the complaint has been filed.

 Matters of serious legal or consequential outcomes will be directed without delay to other appropriate venues.
 All matters shall be considered confidential and shall involve only the necessary parties and representatives of the University.
 Records of complaints and their resolutions shall be retained in such a way to respect the privacy of the complainant.
 Students should rest assured that their complaints will not result in retaliation.
-The New England Association of Schools and Colleges (NEASC) also has a procedure to receive complaints from other institutions, students, faculty, or the public against a university, including tuition and fee policies, and as related to NEASC standards, policies or procedures.
-Such complaints shall be placed in writing in detail by the complainant and submitted to the NEASC office.
-You may review the criteria for making a public comment or filing a formal complaint and download the required complaint form at https://cihe.neasc.org/information-public/comments-and-complaints.
+The New England Commission of Higher Education (NECHE) also has a procedure to receive complaints from other institutions, students, faculty, or the public against a university, including tuition and fee policies, and as related to NECHE standards, policies or procedures.
+Such complaints shall be placed in writing in detail by the complainant and submitted to the NECHE office.
+You may review the criteria for making a public comment or filing a formal complaint and download the required complaint form at https://www.neche.org/for-the-public/comments-complaints/.
 If the complaint meets the Commission’s criteria for consideration, it will be forwarded to the University’s President, who is asked to respond within 30 days.
-At NEASC’s next regularly scheduled meeting, the Commission may consider both the complaint and the Husson University’s response and determine whether or not further action is required.
+At NECHE’s next regularly scheduled meeting, the Commission may consider both the complaint and the Husson University’s response and determine whether or not further action is required.
 The complainant and the institution will be notified in writing of the Commission’s decision in the matter.
 For guidance on filing either a Public Comment or Complaint, you may email firstname.lastname@example.org.

 For information on registering a complaint against the University in the State of Maine, students should contact the following agencies for additional information.
 When the Consumer Protection Division receives a complaint, they will determine whether it is suitable to refer to their Consumer Mediation Service.
 In many cases, the best response is to provide the complainant with information on how to resolve your problem.